×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Shimoda, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a traditional Japanese house to a modern apartment.
 Next, you should research the different neighborhoods in Shimoda to find one that suits your lifestyle and preferences.
 Some areas might be closer to the beach, while others are near the city center or have easy access to public transportation.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online real estate portals that list properties for rent or sale in Shimoda, such as Suumo, Homes, and Athome.
 These websites allow you to filter your search based on various criteria like location, price, size, and type of property.
 Another option is to hire a real estate agent who specializes in the Shimoda area.
 They can help you navigate the local property market, arrange viewings, and negotiate with landlords or sellers.
 When you find a property you're interested in, it's important to visit it in person before making a decision.
 This will give you a chance to inspect the property, check its condition, and get a feel for the neighborhood.
 Finally, once you've chosen a place, you'll need to sign a lease or purchase agreement.
 This typically involves paying a deposit and possibly some additional fees.
 Make sure to read the contract carefully and ask any questions you might have before signing.
-Remember, finding a place to live in a foreign country can be challenging, so it's important to be patient and thorough in your search," said one expat who made the move to Shimoda.
+Remember, finding a place to live in a foreign country can be challenging, so it's important to be patient and thorough in your search," explained one expat living in Shimoda, Japan.

 What is a typical expat home or apartment like in Shimoda?